Are your venues open?

 We'll send you a booking confirmation by email.
 Please make sure you fill in your correct email address when you book to ensure you receive your confirmation email.
 You will need this for entry to the venue.

-Will you keep my data for track and trace?
+Will you keep my data for NHS Test and Trace?

 Visitors to our venues are required by law to provide contact details for NHS Test and Trace purposes.
 In line with this requirement, we encourage our visitors to download the NHS COVID-19 app and scan the QR code on the NHS Test and Trace posters at our venues.
 NHS Test and Trace posters are prominently displayed on arrival.
 For those visitors who do not scan the QR code on the NHS Test and Trace posters, we will collect your personal data (name, address and contact number) to use in the event of a reported case of coronavirus.
 This data will be retained for 21 days in accordance with government requirements.
 Your data will not be shared with any additional third parties.

 I haven't got a ticket, just a confirmation email, what should I do?

 For our free venues, your booking confirmation email is your ticket.
 Please either print a copy to bring with you or have it ready to show on a mobile device when you arrive.

-For our venues with an admission charge, you will need your ticket and a visiting time.
-This will be in the form of a confirmation email or physical ticket depending on where you originally purchased it.
+For our venues with an admission charge, you will need your ticket and evidence of your booked visiting time.
+This will be in the form of a confirmation email or physical ticket, depending on where you originally purchased it.

 Are there any venues where booking in advance is essential?